v-exec/Purity/README.md

 To create an `artifact` procedurally, simply write `$var = new CustomArtifact();`.
 This data structure is identical to a regular `artifact`, but its attributes are all empty.

-I would recommend understanding the anatomy of an `artifact` before creating custom ones.
+It is recommended to understand the anatomy of an `artifact` before creating custom ones.
 Simply take a look at `assets/artifact.php`.

-#### Exporting a Static Site

-To export a static instance of _Purity_, any WAMP/LAMP environment will do.

-Simply change the `static` variable in `page.php` to `true`, and all pages' `.html` files will be exported to a `/static` folder.
-Be sure to make this option `false` if you are hosting a dynamic instance _Purity_ on a site.
-The path of their links to scripts and images will be from the root directory.

-Be sure to double-check your filenames: operating systems' filename encoding may differ for non-standard characters.